 Participation in activities that are gendered, such as gendered sports, may involve additional challenges.

+The cost of treatment depends on your personalised care plan, which may include therapy sessions, medication, or other interventions.
 At BetterPlace, we provide competitive consultation charges, priced at INR 2,000.
 Your initial 90-minute appointment involves a comprehensive session with our mental health experts, focusing on understanding your experiences, goals, and needs.
 From there, we design a tailored treatment plan that fits your unique journey, ensuring affordability through flexible payment options and insurance support.

 Consultant Psychiatrist